 Achieving this requires focusing on two essential concepts: how much your pack weighs and what you can do to make it lighter.

 Managing Your Pack Weight Reliably

 Managing your pack weight is a process.
-For many who don’t weigh everything and don’t actively track the gear in their pack, they will find their actual base weight may be vastly different than their perceived weight.
+Many who don’t weigh everything and don’t actively track the gear in their pack will find their actual base weight may be vastly different than their perceived weight.